 Limitations

-Interpretation of our results is constrained by lack of information on diagnosis or treatment for depression.
-As illustrated in the causal diagram (e Figure 1), it is plausible that contributes to the risk of both worker exit and suicide, and is therefore a time-varying confounder.
-Without information on mental health status over time, we cannot adjust for confounding or parse out the direct effect of worker exit from a pathway through ongoing depression.
+The analysis presented here is constrained by the study data, in that employment records end in 1994 although the plants continued to operate into the 2000s and follow-up continued until 2015.
+Interpretation of our results is further constrained by lack of information on injury, drug abuse, or diagnosis or treatment for depression.
+As illustrated in the causal diagram (Figure 1), it is plausible that these factors contribute to the risk of both worker exit and suicide, and are therefore time-varying confounders.
+Without information on mental health status over time, we cannot adjust for confounding or isolate the direct effect of worker exit from a mediating pathway through ongoing depression.

-Suicide rates in the U.S. are higher for men than for women and have increased substantially in middle age for both sexes since 1999.
+Suicide rates in the U.S. are higher for men than for women and have increased substantially for the middle aged of both sexes since 1999.
 Suicide risk among 45 to 64 year old men was higher than for those aged 25 to 44, with rates of 29.7 and 24.3 per 100,000, respectively, in 2014.[8]
 To the extent that suicide risk increases for older age groups, there will be less potential for confounding by age when follow-up is restricted to five years after exit.
 The bias, however, would be toward the null, since retirees are the reference in this study.

 Although suicide rates are slightly higher for older ages, competing risks from other causes of death, e.g., cardiovascular disease and cancer, are far more likely for workers who are oldest at the time of leaving work.
 The direction of this bias depends on the relative risk of suicide among the observed and unobserved older workers; arguments could be made to support either direction.

 Our findings are most precise for suicide.
-Mortality follow-up ends in 2015, and we observed a rise in the number of overdose fatalities in the last 5-10 years of follow-up.
-Together the trends suggest that since the 1990s, suicide rates have fallen as the rate of drug overdose has increased, consistent with the steeply rising rate of opioid mortality in the U.S. since 1999.
+Mortality follow-up ends in 2015, and we observed a rise in the number of overdose fatalities in the last 10-15 years of follow-up, from 2000 to 2015.
+Together the trends suggest that since the 1990s, suicide rates have fallen in this cohort as the rate of drug overdose has increased, consistent with the steeply rising rate of opioid mortality in the U.S. since 1999.
 In total, however, there were too few overdose cases to examine separately.

 Conclusions

 Michigan autoworkers who left work after 1970 had a higher risk of death from suicide or overdose than those who remained actively employed.
-Most events occurred within five years of leaving work among those who left before retirement age, suggesting that leaving work early may increase the risk.
+Those who left prior to retirement age had higher rates than those who left after, suggesting that leaving work early may increase the risk.

+CONTRIBUTORSHIP

+Ellen Eisen made substantial contributions to the acquisition, conception and design of the work, and interpretation of data.

+Kevin Chen made substantial contributions to the data analysis.

+Holly Elser made substantial contributions to the conception and design of the work, and interpretation.

+Sally Picciotto made substantial contributions to the analysis and interpretation of the work.

+Corinne Riddell made substantial contributions to the analysis and interpretation of the data.

+Mary Combs made substantial contributions to the interpretation of data.

+Suzanne Dufault made substantial contributions to the design of the work.

+Sidra Goldman-Mellor made substantial contributions to the conception of the work.

+Joshua Cohen made substantial contributions to the conception of the work and interpretation of data.

+All authors were involved in the drafting or revising the work critically.

+All authors have approved the final version to be published.

+All authors agree to be accountable for all aspects of the work.

+FUNDING

+This work was supported in part by the National Institute on Aging at the National Institutes of Health (grant 2P30AG01283).

+COMPETING INTERESTS

+None to declare.

+ACKNOWLEDGEMENTS

+None.

 Summary box